w3c-cg/threat-modeling/models/decentralized-identities.md

 - **Linking**:
   - *Description*: Learning more about an individual or a group by associating data items or user actions.
 Linking may lead to unwanted privacy implications, even if it does not reveal one's identity.
   - *Threat*: We are generally driven to think of this as a threat to the Holder and linking its attributes, but per se, even an _Issuer_ can have the problem of tracking its users.
-This applies to a _Verifier_ (or a group of Verifiers) and an external third party observing the various exchanges or any Revocation list.
+This applies to a _Verifier_ (or a group of Verifiers) and an external third party observing the various exchanges or Revocation list.
   - *Mitigations*:
     - Use Signature Blinding.
     The _Verifier_ should request the following: Range Proof, Predicate Proof, Selective Disclosure, and the credential.